theonekeyg/ascify/README.md

 However, if you use one of the default renditions, the expected tokens format is object with implemented `__getitem__` method, keys to which represens tokens themselves, and values represent threshold values.
-The default tokens look the
+The default token dictonary looks the following:
-following:

 ```python
 default_tokens = {